Chuzzle: Gameplay

 Various trophies are awarded to the player for certain accomplishments in the game.
-Examples include "Chuzzbomber," awarded for exploding 1,000 Fat Chuzzles, and "Speed Master," awarded for clearing levels in Speed Chuzzle without getting a lock.
+Examples include "Chuzzbomber", awarded for popping 1,000 Super Chuzzles, and "Speed Freak!", awarded for clearing two consecutive levels without getting a lock in Speed Chuzzle.

 Reception

-In a brief review, PC Magazine called Chuzzle "addictive," giving the game a score of 4 out of 5.
+In a brief review, PC Magazine called Chuzzle "addictive", giving the game a score of 4 out of 5.
 IGN reviewed the Java ME version of the game, concluding their review with a score of 7.9 out of 10.
 IGN felt that the title was very similar to existing "match three" offerings, although the "Mind Bender" mode provides some measure of uniqueness.

-Pocket Gamer described Chuzzle Mobile as "the best mobile puzzler we've ever played," praising the game's "addictive" gameplay, as well as the game's overall look and feel.
+Pocket Gamer described Chuzzle Mobile as "the best mobile puzzler" they had played, praising the game's "addictive" gameplay, as well as the game's overall look and feel.
+During the 9th Annual Interactive Achievement Awards, Chuzzle was nominated for "Downloadable Game of the Year" by the Academy of Interactive Arts & Sciences.

-Sequels and Spin-offs
+Sequels and spin-offs

-On December 18, 2018, Raptisoft independently published a sequel, Chuzzle 2, as a free-to-play app with removable ads on iOS and Android.
+In December 2018, Raptisoft independently published a sequel, Chuzzle 2, as a free-to-play app with removable ads on iOS and Android.
 Chuzzle 2 features an arcade-style progression system with several different goals.
 Additional features to the game include a virtual pet mode known as the Chuzzarium, a daily challenge mode, and the Classic, Zen, and Speed modes from the original Chuzzle as unlockables.

-On August 19, 2020, Raptisoft published a spin-off game, Chuzzle Snap! on iOS and Android.
-Unlike Chuzzle and Chuzzle 2, Chuzzle Snap! involves using pre-determined pieces to place on the board instead of moving lines of Chuzzles, to remove three or more connected Chuzzles of the same color.
+In August 2020, Raptisoft published a spin-off game, Chuzzle Snap, on iOS and Android.
+Unlike Chuzzle and Chuzzle 2, Chuzzle Snap involves using pre-determined pieces to place on the board instead of moving lines of Chuzzles, to remove three or more connected Chuzzles of the same color.